 NAB “who, although He existed in the form of God, did not regard equality with God a thing to be grasped,”

 While on this earth, Christ went out of His way to say that He did not consider Himself equal with God His Father.
-He said, “My Father is greater than all” (John 14:28).
+He said, “My Father is greater than all” (John 10:29).
 “My Father is greater than I” (John 14:28).
 “My teaching is not mine, but His Who sent me” (John 7:16).
 “The Son can do nothing of Himself” (John 5:19).
 “I have come in My Father’s name” (John 5:43).
 The Jewish leaders ignored all these statements and condemned Him as a blasphemer saying “You, being a Man, make Yourself God” (John 10:33).
-They got it wrong!
+This was a false accusation!

 John 5:23 “All should honor the Son just as they honor the Father.
 He who does not honor the Son does not honor the Father who sent Him.”
 NOTE: The Spirit is not honored.